Jaysalgado/AWS-DataBridge/README.md

 export RDS_PORT="3306"
 ```
 ### Data Location

 Currently only Data located on the EC2 instance is supported, to transfer data from your machine to the EC2 run:
 ```bash
 rsync -avz --exclude '.venv' -e "ssh -i ~/.ssh/<your pem name>.pem" <path to your code> ec2-user@<ec2 ip>:/home/ec2-user/
 ```
+## Compatibility

+This code has been tested and verified to work on the AWS Linux 2023 AMI EC2.
+Compatibility with other environments or operating systems is not guaranteed.

+## Contributing

+If you would like to Contribute:
+1. Fork the repository
+2. Create a new branch (git checkout -b feature-branch).
+3. Make your changes and commit (git commit -m 'Add new feature').
+4. Push your changes (git push origin feature-branch).
+5. Open a pull request.

+Also feel free to open an issue if you spot any problems with the program!

+## License

+This project is licensed under the MIT License.